Cosmetic Creations plans 90 new jobs after €7.5m investment

 The deal, which will seem them develop, manufacture, market and distribute Parnell’s wide range of products in the European Union, is expected to lead to a 150 per cent rise in production of health-related products.

-The company currently ships to more than 15 countries globally with clients include private label national brand names and retail multiples.
+The company currently ships to more than 15 countries globally with clients including private label national brand names and retail multiples.

 “Our goal over the next five years will be to build on our current foundation in cosmetics and expand into the growing national pharmaceutical market to become a global life sciences brand,” he said.